jweissman/orsino/playtesting.md

 [ ] Would be nice to let _all_ PCs attempt to interact/examine/search (as opposed to one and done for the action) [ ] Maybe charm is dispelled if the charmer dies??
 ---
-[ ] Disable summon abilities if you already have 6 allied creatures (alive or dead...) / Shouldn't be able to call animal companion if 6 allies present! (standing or not)
 [ ] Would be nice to have more narrow utilty-cleric abilities (neutralize poison, remove paralysis, ultimately a high-level 'heal' which fixes status effects AND brings health back...)
 [ ] Should permit player to _leave_ the dungeon (they _can_ but would have to flee and even that's disabled now, maybe to focus autoplay -- but anyway seems to be entirely disabled in fact rn)
 ---